snowdriftcoop/snowdrift/GUIDE.md

 To stop the running server, press ctrl-C

-To rebuild after code changes, run `cabal build -fdev`
+To rebuild after code changes, run `cabal build`

 In some cases, certain files will need to be touched to be recognized for rebuilding.
-`cabal install -fdev` can work in some cases where `cabal build -fdev` does not.
+`cabal install -fdev` can work in some cases where `cabal build` does not.

 After the server starts, it may print a bunch of text about creating tables, and it will then sit ready, waiting for connections.